usaid-cs/yesterday-i-learned/chemistry.md

 “It is only the dose which makes a thing poison.” - Paracelsus

+- Maltodextrin is a type of [dextrin](https://en.wikipedia.org/wiki/Dextrin), chains of 10 to 20 sugars.
+Longer chains of that can be called "starch" or "glycogen" depending on how they are chained.
+Heating starch up makes dextrin.
+- Cooling down starchy foods (rice, pasta, potatoes) prdouces [resistant starch](https://www.gisymbol.com/sugars-and-starches/), the kind that is not digested in the small intestine, and is good for the gut and supposedly reduces the risk of bowel cancer.
 - An atom in rows 1 to 3 can have at most [8 valence electrons](https://en.wikipedia.org/wiki/Valence_electron).
 Once you get to row 4 (where *d* electrons start to appear), the number is raised to 12.
 - Lewis structures (middle school) are molecular diagrams with *valence electrons only*.
 If one side of the bond is more electronegative, then the bond becomes polar covalent.
 [If one side completely rips an electron from the other, then the bond is ionic.](https://www.quora.com/What-bond-is-stronger-covalent-or-ionic) Ionic bond strength is lower than that of covalent bonds.
 - The difference between "polar covalent" and "ionic" is how the bond is established, which is related to electronegativity.
 Ionic bonds are attraction between two ions and hence pack closely... whereas covalent bonds are bonded by [VSEPR](https://en.wikipedia.org/wiki/VSEPR_theory) rules.